beshu-tech/ror-sandbox/readme.md

 Each script was intended to be executed from the root sandbox directory.
 Using it from other directories will mess up hardcoded paths.
 Here's a list of all scripts:

 * `run_elasticsearch.sh` - will build and run Elasticsearch service.
 * `run_kibana.sh` - will build and run the Kibana service.
 You can use the optional `--eshome` or `-e` parameter to run Kibana OSS dedicated to work with `eshome` ES instance located in `elasticsearch-readonlyrest-plugin` repository.
+You can find example of how to use it under `Use cases` section.
 * `run_elasticsearch_and_kibana.sh` - will build and run both Elasticsearch and Kibana.
 Using `Ctrl+C` on this script will stop both services, so if you want to have possibility to restart just one service use the above scripts starting a single service.
 * `prepare_dc_for_custom_use.sh` - will prepare sandbox to use docker-compose manually.
 Remember to use it with `source ./prepare_dc_for_custom_use.sh`
 * `clean.sh` - will bring down and remove all containers.
 Elasticsearch data will be removed by this command.